Best Mattresses for Back Pain of 2023

 Expert Insights from Dr. Navin Ramchandani, MD, a Medical Diagnostician and Owner of R&R Medical Centre in Barbados and from Dr. Sandy Baird, DC, the founder of Riverstone Chiropractic in Oakland, CA.

-In this guide, you’ll find eight top-rated mattresses that fulfill these requirements for different kinds of sleepers.
+In this guide, you’ll find several top-rated mattresses designed to fill these requirements for different kinds of sleepers.
+Some of the brands have been endorsed by leading chiropractic associations.
 We’ll also share advice on how to choose the best mattress for back pain and explain how we rate our featured mattresses on pain relief.

 Best Mattresses for Back Pain: Our Top Picks

 - Best Mattress for Hot Sleepers – Brooklyn Sedona Hybrid